Overview

 experience, investment strategies, regulatory history, and overall suitability for the client’s needs.
 Seaside will also

-All recommended advisers will be properly registered, notice filed, or exempt from registration in the jurisdictions
+recommended advisers will be properly registered, notice filed, or exempt from registration in the jurisdictions where

-to any fees charged by Seaside.
-This creates a conflict of interest, as Seaside has an incentive to recommend services
+any fees charged by Seaside.
+This creates a conflict of interest, as Seaside has an incentive to recommend services that

 Services Limited to Specific Types of Investments